 Most Beautiful Mushrooms in The World!

 With an estimated 14,000 species of mushrooms living in damp forest floors, decaying trees, and dung piles, it’s no surprise that some of them look pretty strange.
-While many people picture the classic toadstool shape, not all mushrooms stick to that familiar look.
-Some have long, hair-like spines, fanning shell shapes, or even flowers with petal-like shapes.
+Not all of them adhere to the classic toadstool shape.
+Some mushrooms have long, hair-like spines, fanning shell shapes, or even flowers with petal-like shapes.
 Some are decorated with intricate patterns that look like lattice.

-Even if their shapes aren’t that unusual, some mushrooms stand out with their bright and bold colors.
-Shades like royal blue, deep indigo, and some that even glow in the dark!
-These unique mushrooms are often hard to find, making them some of the most mysterious and elusive fungi on Earth.
+Even though their shapes may not be that unusual, some mushrooms stand out with their bright and bold colors.
+They come in shades like royal blue, deep indigo, and some even glow in the dark!
+These unique mushrooms can be hard to find, which makes them some of the most mysterious and elusive fungi on Earth.

 From the Bleeding Tooth mushroom to one that appears to wear a veil, here are the weirdest, rarest, and most beautiful mushrooms in the world.